Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 4

 Hypothesis testing and experimental design, theoretical and practical aspects of sampling, and critiques of current research papers.
 Includes special problems of conducting research underwater (diving physics and physiology, theory and use of diving tables, hyperbaric medicine) and underwater techniques (underwater photography and video, photo quadrates, tagging and marking, cages and enclosures).
 Students must supply their own equipment.
 Students with special research interests are encouraged to enroll in an additional third week of independent underwater research.
-Prereq: recognized scuba certification, a medical examination, one year of biology or other supporting science.
-Special fee.
-Permission required.
+Required prior to taking this course: recognized scuba certification, a medical examination, one year of biology or other supporting science.
 (Summers only at Shoals Marine Lab.)

 Grade Mode: Letter Grading